elementary/website/docs/human-interface-guidelines.md

 ## AppMenu {#appmenu}

 The AppMenu is an optional menu which is opened using the gear-shaped icon on the far-right of an app's toolbar.
-It provides relevant menu items in place of the traditional "File, Edit, View..." menu bar.
+It provides relevant menu items in place of the traditional "File, Edit, View…" menu bar.

 ![](/images/docs/human-interface-guidelines/appmenu/appmenu.png)